iberdinsky-skilld/sdc-addon/README.md

 #### `customDefs`

 The `customDefs` option allows you to define custom schema definitions directly within your configuration.
-This can be a link to an external file, a link to a local file, or an object with custom definitions.
+This can be object with custom definitions.

 Example: